Basic research

 CATEGORY

-Climate change Air - Sea interactions Internal climate variability
+Climate change Ocean - Atmosphere interactions Internal climate variability

 East Asian monsoon Climate Modeling Climate Chemistry interactions